Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Results

-Taken together, these findings support the central claim of this paper: in long-lived embodied systems, the critical question is not only whether capabilities can improve, but whether improved capabilities can be admitted under governance.
+Taken together, these findings support the central claim of this paper: in long-lived embodied systems, the critical question is whether improved capabilities can be admitted under governance, given that they will continue to improve.